opendocsg/slw-judgments-backfill/2003_SGHC_248/report.md

 10     Section 268(1) provides that the High Court, in exercising its powers of revision, can exercise powers similar to those of an appellate court.
 This includes the power to alter or reverse any order made in the court below: s 256(d).

-11     The principles governing the exercise of the High Court’s revisionary powers were laid down in _Ang Poh Chuan v PP_ [1996] 1 SLR 326 at 330:
+11     The principles governing the exercise of the High Court’s revisionary powers were laid down in _Ang Poh Chuan v PP_ <span class="citation">[1996] 1 SLR 326</span> at 330:

 ## ... various phrases may be used to identify the circumstances which would attract the exercise of